Domistro16/Safuverse/safupadsdk/README.md

 **Graduation Threshold:**

-- All tokens graduate at **15 BNB** in bonding curve
+- All INSTANT_LAUNCH tokens graduate at **15 BNB** in bonding curve
-- Both PROJECT_RAISE and INSTANT_LAUNCH use same threshold
+- PROJECT_RAISE require their raise target to be met before graduation

 #### Get Fee Information